eraser5th/dotfiles/.config/nvim/README.md

 ## Install

-First, plese clone this project and make symbolic link to your config directory(`~/.config/nvim`).
+First, please clone this project and make symbolic link to your config directory(eg. `~/.config/nvim`).

 Second, run nvim and execute `:JetpackSync`.